maxh/maxheinritz.com/_essays/dates-and-times.md

 [https://www.w3.org/International/articles/definitions-time](https://www.w3.org/International/articles/definitions-time)

-This article is a slightly more whimsical companion to that page with some of my own experience sprinkled in.
+This article is a companion to that page with some more tactical best practices.

 ## Table of contents